 - Natural disaster

-An MSF team continued to provide obstetric fistula treatment this year at the Urumuri health center in Gitega.
-Fistulas, a consequence of birth complications, cause not only pain but incontinence, which in turn often leads to social exclusion and sometimes rejection by friends and family.
-The package of care at Urumuri includes surgery, physiotherapy, and social support, and is offered around the clock.
+An MSF team continued to provide obstetric fistula treatment at Urumuri health center in Gitega, alongside health promotion, staff training, and case-finding activities.
+MSF offers reconstructive surgery, physiotherapy, and psychosocial support, and runs a hotline for those seeking help.
+Fistulas, a consequence of birth complications, cause not only pain but incontinence, which in turn often leads to social exclusion and sometimes rejection by family and friends.

 Séverine, an obstetric fistula patient